 Every KPI or Measure Needs 3 Specific OwnersSeptember 10, 2019 by Stacey Barr

-If a performance measure is going to make it in the world, it needs owners.
+If a performance measure or KPI is going to make it in the world, it needs owners.
 Someone to own its definition, its implementation and its application.

 Like a puppy or kitten, if no one takes personal ownership of a performance measure, it will die a slow death.
 Conversely, if the puppy or kitten has too many owners, everyone might assume someone else will take care of it.
 And it will die a slow death.